 When and how are the university doors open?

 The campuses’ buildings will be closed from the people outside the university community and the access happens with a key card.You can read more information about student access to campus facilities on intranet.

 How will the University being closed affect laboratory courses and the organising of mandatory laboratory work?

 The laboratory studies and small group teaching are held physically on campuses.
 More information on teaching on intranet.

 Are the University’s EXAM rooms open?

 Electronic exams can be completed from Monday through Sunday from 8 to 22 (also on public holidays) during the opening times of the campus buildings, but the number of people in the electronic exam facilities may not exceed 10.
 The time limit for electronic exams is 2 hours.

 What should I do if an exam is postponed or it’s unclear how exams are arranged?

-- The university’s guideline is that exams shouldn’t be postponed into the future, but studies are assessed with alternative methods.
+The University’s guideline is that exams shouldn’t be postponed into the future, but studies are assessed with alternative methods.
 The faculties’ staff is attempting to secure the chance to complete courses as far as possible.
 If nevertheless the completion methods present considerable challenges and exams are postponed, contact the teacher responsible for the course.
-You might also want to contact the vice dean for education in your faculty and the student union.
+You might also want to contact the Vice Dean for education in your faculty and Jenny Vaara, Specialist of Educational Affairs of the student union.

 If a teacher won’t agree to be flexible on completion options, what should I do?